 Globe Salon’s dynamic married duo of Staci Linklater and James Reza has been curating coifs around the Las Vegas Valley for decades and has been responsible for styling what little hair remains on my head since my thirties (when my scalp was still a veritable follicular forest).

-As we emerge from the coronavirus shutdown, and Globe Salon prepares to celebrate its 21st anniversary (this coming Nevada Day), I spoke with Linklater, in an interview that began in her salon on Tuesday, May 12 (my first post-shutdown haircut), and continued both via email and text message.
+As we emerge from the coronavirus shutdown and Globe Salon prepares to celebrate its 21st anniversary (this coming Nevada Day), I spoke with Linklater in an interview that began in her salon on Tuesday, May 12 (my first post-shutdown haircut) and continued via email and text message.
 Following is an amalgamation of these.

 ShulmanSays: Where did you study the follicular arts and hone your stylistic chops?